EnVision-Research/NEST-rPPG/README.md

 python train.py -g $gpu_ids$ -t 'VIPL'
 ```

-If you want get all [well-processed STMap and groud truth label](Data.txt) from five datesets, feel free to email me.
+All [well-processed STMap and groud truth label](Data.txt) for your convenience.
 ## Eval
 We use the heart rate estimator of network to evalate the VIPL and V4V datasets.
 We use the BVP signal estimator of network to evalate the BUAA, PURE, and UBFC-rPPG.